 Tiny Next Steps

 I was recently given a small notebook specifically for Commitments.
-In it's small pages it has forms for Commitments, where you can list, what the commitment is, who it is to, and when by.
-But the last line is the most impactful, whose initials are T.N.S.
+In its small pages it has forms for Commitments.
+There are entries where you can list what the commitment is, who it is to, and when it is due.
+But the last line, whose initials are T.N.S., is the most impactful.

-This line is for 'Tiny Next Steps'.
+This line is for ‘Tiny Next Steps’.
 The idea being to build momentum.
-By taking a small but concrete and meaningful next step, you get the commitment rolling.
-This one change in constructing a commitment revolutionized commitments, especially those to self!
+By taking a small, concrete, and meaningful next step, you get the commitment rolling.
+This one change in constructing a commitment revolutionized commitments for me.
+Especially those to myself!

-As an example, I've been meaning to set-up some consistent time to be with my Father.
-It's been scarce since I left the house.
-I had vague notions of setting up a Saturday morning breakfast with him, but didn't act on it last year.
-I kept telling myself I'd get to it.
+As an example, I’ve been meaning to set-up some consistent time to spend with my Father.
+This time has been scarce since I left the house.
+I had vague notions of setting up a Saturday morning breakfast with him, but didn’t act on it at all last year.
+I kept telling myself I’d get to it.

 Enter the Commitment Journal.
 I added this commitment with some others and then struck on the TNS line.
 I had to pause for a second to find something I could do.
 And I realized that I should schedule a block of time to call my Dad and plan this with him.
 So I wrote that as the TNS: Block off time to call Dad.

-What was more fun is that about an hour later I had 15min to wait on something.
-I was able to setup 30min to chat with my Father that day, and I had a reminder on my phone so I'd remember to call.
-And I must admit, getting to check-off that TNS was most satisfying.
+What was more fun is that, about an hour later, I had 15min to wait on something.
+I was able to setup 30min chat with my Father that day, and I had a reminder on my phone so I’d remember to call.
+I must admit, getting to check-off that TNS was most satisfying.
 I know the moment I took to think on a concrete step made the difference between motion and action.

 P.S.
 For anyone interested, Intelligent Change created this journal.